nataliedejohn/25F-Project-ThriftED/README.md

 **Note:** You can also use the Docker Desktop GUI to start and stop the containers after the first initial run.

+## Important Tips

+1. In general, any changes you make to the api code base (REST API) or the Streamlit app code should be *hot reloaded* when the files are saved.
+This means that the changes should be immediately available.
+   1. Don't forget to hit click the **Always Rerun** button in the browser tab of the Streamlit app for it to reload with changes.
+   1. Sometimes, a bug in the code will shut the containers down.
+If this is the case, try and fix the bug in the code.
+Then you can restart the `web-app` container in Docker Desktop or restart all the containers with `docker compose restart` (no *-d* flag).
+1. The MySQL Container is different.
+   1. When the MySQL container is ***created*** the first time, it will execute any `.sql` files in the `./database-files` folder. **Important:** it will execute them in alphabetical order.
+   1. The MySQL Container's log files are your friend!
+Remember, you can access them in Docker Desktop by going to the MySQL Container, and clicking on the `Logs` tab.
+If there are errors in your .sql files as it is trying to run them, there will be a message in the logs.
+You can search 🔍 for `Error` to find them more quickly.
+   1. If you need to update anything in any of your SQL files, you **MUST** recreate the MySQL container (rather than just stopping and restarting it).
+You can recreate the MySQL container by using the following command: `docker compose down db -v && docker compose up db -d`.
+      1. `docker compose down db -v` stops and deletes the MySQL container and the volume attached to it.
+      1. `docker compose up db -d` will create a new db container and re-run the files in the `database-files` folder.

 ## Handling User Role Access and Control

-In most applications, when a user logs in, they assume a particular role.
+In most applications, when a user logs in, they assume a particular role in the app.
 For instance, when one logs in to a stock price prediction app, they may be a single investor, a portfolio manager, or a corporate executive (of a publicly traded company).
 Each of those _roles_ will likely present some similar features as well as some different features when compared to the other roles.
 So, how do you accomplish this in Streamlit?
 This is sometimes called Role-based Access Control, or **RBAC** for short.

 The code in this project demonstrates how to implement a simple RBAC system in Streamlit but without actually using user authentication (usernames and passwords).
 The Streamlit pages from the original template repo are split up among 3 roles - Political Strategist, USAID Worker, and a System Administrator role (this is used for any sort of system tasks such as re-training ML model, etc.).
 It also demonstrates how to deploy an ML model.